 The rum sour is a cocktail that easily gets overlooked beside other dominant sours cocktails, but I urge you to give it a try.
 Rum and lemon juice work in harmony together and, of course, it’s easy to get creative by varying the rum, sweetener or citrus juice.

 And get creative is exactly what I’ve done with my version of the rum sour cocktail that I’m presenting today.
-Expect plenty of sublime flavour in this easy to make drink.
+There’s comforting spiced amber rum, tangy lemon & lime juice and sweet mellow honey in the blend.
+Expect plenty of sublime flavour in this easy-to-make libation.

-- It ticks the sweet and sour box perfecly – neither characteristic dominates
+- Perfectly balanced: it ticks the sweet and sour box perfectly – neither characteristic dominates.

-- The rum adds plenty of warming flavour
+- Depth of flavour: rum adds plenty of warming flavour.

-- There’s a mellowness about it thanks to the honey
+- Mellow: there’s a soft mellowness about it thanks to the honey.

-- The blend of lemon and lime adds extra zing to the final flavour
+- Tanginess: the blend of lemon and lime adds extra zing to the final flavour.

 Ingredients notes

-Rum – the blindingly obvious star ingredient in any rum sour!
-I’ve used Rumbullion, which is a deep amber coloured spiced Caribbean rum.
+Rum: the blindingly obvious star ingredient in any rum sour recipe!
+I’ve used Rumbullion, which is a deep amber-coloured spiced Caribbean rum.
 It’s brimming with intoxicatingly delicious notes of vanilla, orange, cassia, cardamom and cloves.
 When combined with the citrus juice in this cocktail it presents a lively serve.
-Any dark, amber or spiced rum could be used in it’s place though.
+Any dark, amber or spiced rum could be used in its place though.

-Honey – I did experiment significantly with different sweeteners, trying this sours cocktail out using simple syrup, demerara syrup, maple syrup and honey.
+Honey: I did experiment significantly with different sweeteners, trying this rum sours cocktail out using simple syrup, demerara syrup, maple syrup and honey.
 The latter was by far my favourite.
 It stood out leaps and bounds and I genuinely felt the alternative versions lacked a little spark in comparison.
 The next best alternative would be maple syrup.

-Egg white – this is optional but does add several qualities to the drink so I’d urge you not to leave it out.
-Aside from that enviable foamy top (on which the Angustoras bitters can be playfully scattered), shaking egg white into a cocktail lends viscosity and smoothness to the liquid.
+Egg white: this is optional but does add several qualities to the drink so I’d urge you not to leave it out.
+Aside from that enviable foamy top (on which the Angustora bitters can be playfully scattered), shaking egg white into a cocktail lends viscosity and smoothness to the liquid.
 Don’t believe me?
 Try it and thank me later.

-- Measure the alcohol, lemon juice, lime juice, honey and egg white into a cocktail shaker.
+- Measure the alcohol, lemon juice, lime juice, egg white and honey into a cocktail shaker (do not add ice).

-- Secure the lid and shake hard (the dry shake).
+- Secure the lid and shake hard for 30 seconds (the dry shake).

-- Now add a large handful of ice and shake again (the wet shake).
+- Now add a large handful of ice and shake for another 30 seconds (the wet shake).

 - Strain into a suitable glass and garnish as desired (try scattering drops of Angustoras bitters over the top then using a cocktail stick to drag each droplet into a pattern).